udoprog/OxidizeBot/README.md

 [player]
 # Player configuration.
-# To find out available speakers, change `speaker` to `"?"` and available speakers will be listed when running the
+type = "connect"
+# Default device to use.
+Available device can be found in the Admin UI.
+device = "MyDevice"
-# command.
+# Default volume.
-speaker = "Speakers (Realtek High Definiti" volume = 50
+volume = 50

 # Set to false and the current song will not be echoed in chat.